The Court Integrated Services Program (CISP) offers a coordinated approach to the assessment and treatment of accused persons.

 CISP focuses on proactive ways to address underlying causes of offending behaviour, providing case management support and linking program participants to support services such as:

-Accused persons are required to undergo a formal risk assessment and screening process before being accepted into the program.
-If accepted, they are engaged with a CISP case manager who coordinates their treatment, provides regular case management, reviews their progress and provides written reports to the Court.
+People referred to the CISP program are required to undergo a formal risk assessment and screening process as part of their entry.
+If deemed suitable and accepted, they are engaged with a CISP advanced case manager who coordinates their treatment, provides regular case management, documents their progress, and provides written reports to the Court.

 For further information on CISP in the Magistrates’ Court of Victoria, visit their Bail support (CISP) webpage.

-Accused persons can access the Court's CISP upon making a bail application, bail variation and/or plea of guilty/deferral of sentence in the County Court.
+People referred to the CISP Pilot can access the Court's CISP upon making a bail application, bail variation, plea of guilty or deferral of sentence in the Court.

-CISP review hearings are presided over by judicial officers in the jurisdiction in which the matter is listed at a particular time.
+Regular CISP review hearings are presided over by judicial officers in the jurisdiction in which the matter is currently listed

-Participants can exit from CISP and have CISP removed as a condition of bail by a judicial officer (for example, if the participant is not engaging or if the participant's needs or risks have been successfully dealt with and ongoing case management is not necessary).
+Participants can exit from CISP and have CISP removed as a condition of bail by a judicial officer.
+This can happen in a number of circumstances, for example, if the participant is not complying with their CISP bail conditions or if their needs and risk factors have been satisfactorily addressed.
 A person can also re-enter CISP and have CISP added as a bail condition if circumstances change and additional support is required.

 In order to be eligible for CISP, accused persons must: